Survivor

 Overview

-The show features a group of contestants (referred to as castaways) who must live together off of their basic survival needs in an isolated location.
+Survivor features a group of contestants (referred to as castaways) who must live together off of their basic survival needs in an isolated location.
 The contestants compete in competitions, slowly voting each other off one by one, until there is a Sole Survivor.
 Survivor has been filmed in remote locations all over the world and is a staple of the show, having a multitude of versions in different countries.

 How It Starts